rabwill/teams-list/README.md

 - Clone this repository
 - Package the SPFX webpart
-- Copy the package `rreact-teams-list` to the appcatalog
+- Copy the package `react-teams-list` to the appcatalog
 - Copy the zip file in `teams` folder to the appcatalog
 - Upload the zip file also to the `Teams` app, via `side loading`
 - Add the app into a channel